Rohit Sharma's struggle with the bat is mental, not technical: Virender Sehwag

 Former India cricketer Mohammed Kaif hailed Rinku Singh for continuously growing his stature.

-Harbhajan Singh, meanwhile, claimed Russell finding his form back is good news for KKR.
+Former India cricketer Harbhajan Singh meanwhile claimed Russell finding his form back is good news for KKR.

+Speaking on Star Sports' Cricket Live show, Harbhajan Singh said, "The win against PBKS will give a lot of confidence to KKR.
+Their star players Andre Russell and Rinku Singh finished the game for them.
+Russell regaining his form is big news for them."

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor